-CUA Law also hosts numerous networking events, which focus on particular practice areas and has a very active Office of Career and Professional Development to help you achieve your post graduation goals.
+Catholic Law also hosts numerous networking events, which focus on particular practice areas and has a very active Office of Career and Professional Development to help you achieve your post-graduation goals.

 Our LL.M. concentrations allow you to specialize in a particular field.
 LL.M. candidates, mentored by expert faculty, plan a course of study in one of three concentrations:

 Comparative and International Law offers a comprehensive examination of governments, societies, and legal systems with an emphasis on comparative legal systems, international trade and business, and international human rights.